glycodynamics/gly-docking/README.md

 ## 2. Connect to remote workstation:

 Login to fucose using the instructions provided during the lecture.
-Linux/Mac users can use terminal to connect to ccbrc workstation, whereas windows users should use PyTTY to connect to the CCBRC workstation.
+Linux/Mac users can use the terminal to connect to ccbrc workstation, whereas windows users should use PyTTY to connect to the CCBRC workstation.

 ```
 $ ssh -X guestXX@fucose.pharmacy.olemiss.edu ## replace XX with your serial number